TwinkleM97/signoz/README.md

 Going forward:
 - Always validate scraper configuration keys against the [OpenTelemetry Collector manual].(https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver)
-- Be note that the SigNoz collector image is tagged'signoz-otel-collector', so use that name in logs, debugging, and documentation.
+- Note that the SigNoz collector image is tagged'signoz-otel-collector', so use that name in logs, debugging, and documentation.